 Dr. Christine Honsberger

 Dr. Christine Honsberger, BCBA-D, is the Els for Autism Foundation Research Manager.
 Christine received her bachelor’s degree in Psychology from the University of Florida and her Master’s degree in Applied Behavior Analysis at Northeastern University.
-Christine is currently a doctoral candidate in Exceptional Student Education.
-Her dissertation topic is increasing parent language use for parents of children with autism spectrum disorder (ASD).
+Christine received her doctoral degree in Exceptional Student Education from Florida Atlantic University.
+Her dissertation topic was increasing parent language use for parents of children with autism spectrum disorder (ASD).

 At the Foundation, Christine provides early education services for children with social/communication delays and ASD.
 The focus of the early educational services at The Els Center of Excellence campus is on supporting both the child and the family.
 Programs are designed to enhance the development of a child’s social, play, communication, and cognitive skills as well as to support a parent’s understanding of effective interventions and strategies they can use to support their child.
 In addition to Christine’s work in early education, she is actively involved in the development and delivery of behavior analytic services and education across programs.